-- 1. Class lecture and discussion

-- 2. Application activities
+- 1. Class lecture and discussion - 2.
+Application activities

 - 3. Small group activities and assignments

 - 4. Video and other media supports

 - 5. Research and presentation activities

 - 6. Electronic supplements and activities via Blackboard

 This course will be delivered online (76% or more) using an asynchronous via the Blackboard Learning Management system (LMS) housed in the MyMason portal.
 You will log in to the Blackboard (Bb) course site using your Mason email name (everything before @masonlive.gmu.edu) and email password.
-The course site will be available on 15 October 2018.
+The course site will be available in accordance with the posted start date of the course.